 Coating & Lines Applied

-A Long Term Solution For Cracked, Badly deteriorated Courts
+A Long Term Solution for Cracked Courts

 Asphalt overlays are performed to restore courts with major structural cracks, wavy and irregular pavement, excessive surface deterioration, and other factors that cannot be remedied through interim court repair techniques or routine resurfacing.
 There are two major types of overlay techniques that will provide long term, trouble-free performance to even the most dilapidated tennis courts.
 The overlay techniques described below have replaced the outdated approach of ripping out entire courts and reconstructing them from scratch.